SrijanWMXJ/SrijanWMXJ/README.md

 🌱 I’m currently pursuing an M. Sc in Data Science

-💞️ I’m looking to collaborate on any Machine Learning project
+💞️ I’m looking to collaborate on any Machine Learning projects

 📫 Connect with me at https://www.linkedin.com/in/srijan-r-102470242/